mecid/mecid.github.io/_posts/2025-05-27-microapps-architecture-in-swift-scaling.md

 This approach worked great and served my indie apps for a long time.
 As always, it has both pros and cons.
 It is really simple to maintain a single package with a bunch of separate modules where you can clearly identify the dependency tree of the modules.
 Everything works fast and reliably as long as you have up to 20 packages.

+> To learn more about the basics of the microapps architecture, take a look at my ["Microapps architecture in Swift.
+SPM basics."](/2022/01/12/microapps-architecture-in-swift-spm-basics/) post.

 Let’s talk about large and extra-large apps where you can have more than 100 modules.
 In this case, a single package containing all the codebase is not a good solution because your developer experience might go down very fast.

 Editing a single Package.swift file with hundreds of modules becomes a problem, and there are a bunch of reasons for that.
 First of all, Xcode can’t handle the dependency graph of such a huge package efficiently.
 Second, the Package.swift file becomes a real mess with thousands of lines of code that are really hard to navigate.